 The Stadium hosted the first modern Olympic Games in 1896.

 Reconstructed from the remains of an ancient Greek stadium, the Panathenaic is the only stadium in the world built entirely on marble and is one of the oldest in the world.

 The romantic experience: Open-air movie experience at Cine Paris in Plaka

 Nothing defines Greek summer as open air cinemas do.
-In fact, almost every Athenian neighbourhood has one.
+In fact, almost every Athenian neighborhood has one.
 Cine Paris is one of the oldest open-air cinemas in Athens, and it’s still one of the most popular cinemas for the locals thanks to its fantastic location in Plaka, facing the Parthenon.
 It is open from May to September, screening mostly contemporary movies.